CrayLabs/SmartSim/doc/installation.rst

 .. code-block:: bash

   $ pip install smartsim
-  $ smart --device cpu  (Since Cheyenne does not have GPUs)
+  $ smart build --device cpu  (Since Cheyenne does not have GPUs)

 To make the SmartRedis library (C, C++, Fortran clients), follow these steps with the same environment loaded.